jeremiahscanlon/friend-finder-node-app/README.md

 5) Click the button on the landing page or go directly to http://localhost:8070/survey to fill out the survey.

-6) Upon submit you will be greated by a modal showing the name and image link of the "friend" that showed the smallest difference in the overall value of the questions you chose.
+6) Upon submit you will be greated by a modal showing the name and image link of the "friend" that showed the smallest difference between the answers of each of the questions.

 ## Notes